 When you’re renting a property with other people or have shared housing costs, it’s vital to know what your monthly outgoings will be and work out a system for paying shared bills.
 If you don’t, you could find yourself in serious financial trouble, even if you’ve paid your share.
 In many cases you’ll have signed an agreement holding all of you responsible together and individually, for certain costs.

 Why it’s vital to pay your bills on time

 Did you know?

 If you miss a payment or don’t pay your bills on time, you can get a bad credit rating, which will make it difficult for you to borrow money in the future.

-If you don’t pay your bills, you may also find that vital services – such as your heating or your phone line – are cut off.
+If you don’t pay your bills, you might also find vital services – such as your heating or your phone line, are cut off.